-The 1931/2931 Series Optical Meters are designed to provide a powerful combination of features to measure optical power and energy of near-monochromatic or monochromatic sources.
+The 1936/2936 Series Optical Meters are designed to provide a powerful combination of features to measure optical power and energy of near-monochromatic or monochromatic sources.
 Use of the extensive measurement modes and features have been simplified with an intuitive menu driven structure that provides quick access to all modes, features and settings.
-Some of the prominent specifications and features that will simplify your calibrated measurement applications are in the following:
+Some of the prominent specifications and features that will simplify your calibrated measurement applications are:

-- Compatibility with low-power, photodiode detectors (Si, Ge, InGaAs and GaN) and photo-multiplier tubes (PMT). - Up to 20 kHz repetition rates for photodiode detectors with signal sampling rates of up to 250 kHz. - Multiple measurement modes for power measurements: Single, Continuous and Peak-to-Peak. - Software suite, including LabVIEW drivers, .NET programming capability and high-speed data transfer utility. - 250,000 of internal data point storage and external USB flash-memory compatibility. - Triggering features to synchronize measurements with external events. - USB and RS-232 Interfaces - Rack Mountable in Single or Dual Set Configurations
+- Compatibility with Photodiode, Thermopile and Pyroelectric detectors.
+(Low-Power (Semiconductor) Family, High-Power (Thermopile) Family, Energy (Pyroelectric) Family, InGaAs Cooled, Photometric, PMT, GaN, PbS, PbSe, and HgCdZnTe) - Measurement rate up to 10 kHz with internal signal sampling rate of 250 kHz. - Multiple measurement modes for power and energy measurements: Single, Continuous, Integrated, Peak-to-Peak and Frequency. - Software suite, including LabVIEW drivers and Windows application. - 250,000 internal data point storage. - Triggering features to synchronize measurements with external events. - USB and RS-232 Interfaces - Rack Mountable in Single or Dual Set Configurations

 The full color TFT 5.6" LCD renders excellent visibility both with the naked eye and laser goggles for single screen rendering of plotted and enumerate results.
-Measurements can be displayed in W, Amps, dBm, dB or relative units, either directly or as relative ratio measurements from present or stored values.
+Measurements can be displayed in Watts, Joules, Amps, Volts, Hertz, dBm, dB, Sun or relative units, either directly or as relative ratio measurements from present or stored values.
 Statistical capabilities include the computation of Min, Max, Max-Min, Mean and Standard Deviation.
 Additional features such as digital and analog filtering, and data storage of up to 250,000 readings per channel are also offered.

 Newport's experience with calibration, together with N.I.S.T. calibration traceability and high precision optical power meters provide users with accurate measurements and exceptional inter-instrument correlation.
-In R&D, QA/QC, and manufacturing environments, the 1931/2931 Series power meters enable users to benefit from high correlation between multiple locations at a price-to-performance ratio second to none.
-Among all the other practical tools provided, remote controlling with a computer and synchronization to other instruments are simplified with the inclusion of LabVIEW drivers, tools to develop in the .NET environment and a high-speed software utility that fully utilized the optical meter's ability to sample at 250 kHz and transfer data via USB interface at 8 Mbps.
+In R&D, QA/QC, and manufacturing environments, the 1936/2936 Series power meters enable users to benefit from high correlation between multiple locations at a price-to-performance ratio second to none.
+Among all the other practical tools provided, remote controlling with a computer and synchronization to other instruments are simplified with the inclusion of LabVIEW drivers, tools to develop in the .NET environment and a high-speed software utility that fully utilized the optical meter's ability to sample at 250 kHz and transfer data via a Full-Speed USB interface (11 Mbps).